 Candidates answer: “I would rather not discuss this until I find out more about the job”:

 - Give me a break.
 This is a flag.
 Actually this is a rescue flare going up and I am the one that wants to be rescued.
 You know you are worth X, and maybe a few percentage points more, so lets not haggle over perceived value or hype.
 If you are looking for $30K, and you don’t want to show your cards in the case this job pays $50K, it’s not going to happen.
 I am a professional.
-If your experience is worth $30K and the job pays $50K, I wouldn’t have called you.
-We might be $5K apart, but we are not going to be $20K apart.
+If your experience is worth $30K and the job pays $50K, It is because I need $50K worth of experience.
+We can work with being $5K apart, but a $20K difference on a $30K salary isn’t going to happen.
 There is a big difference between someone that makes $30K and $50K and recruiters saw this within 5 seconds of looking at your resume.
-Should I tell you how I really feel about this one?
+Tell us how you really feel about this one HRNasty!

 Candidates answer: “I am negotiable”: